treyssatvincent/laravel-nextcloud-fs/README.md

 ## Usage

-Register the service provider in your app.php config file:
+Register the service provider in your app.php config file (Laravel 5.4 and lower only):

 ``` php
 // config/app.php